- Outdoor toy paint is the most amazing summer activity – you’ve got to try this!

 But really, it’s just washable paint on plastic which means there is exactly ZERO concern here for my toy.

-We love painting toys – that’s nothing new for us – but doing it on such a large scale.
+I let the kids paint painting toys – that’s nothing new for us – but doing it on such a large scale.
 That was the WOW moment for my kids (and also they’re “I can’t believe mom said yes!” moment too).

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.